amaccarini/Modelica-PhD-course/README.md

 The course is organized in three days.
 In the first day, the course gives a basic introduction of Modelica fundamentals by introducing object-oriented and equation-based modeling.
 In the second day, the concepts previously learnt are used to develop a model of a simple house with a radiator heating system.
 In the third day, a more advanced Modelica model consisting of an air-conditioning system for office buildings is developed.

 ### Target audience:
 The course is directed towards PhD students who aim to use Modelica for simulation of building energy systems.
-MSc students and academics (e.g. post-docs, professors) and professionals from industry are also welcome.
+MSc students, academics (e.g. postdocs, researchers) and professionals from the industry are also welcome.

 ### Dates:
 18-19-20 October 2023